mykle1/MMM-EasyBack/README.md

 ## MMM-EasyBack

-The easiest way to use background/desktop pictures or video on your mirror.
+The easiest way to use background/desktop pictures on your mirror.

+Use any YouTube video as a live background with just the YouTube ID of the video

 Works by default with Hello-Lucy voice. https://github.com/mykle1/Hello-Lucy

-.jpg files, .png files, .gif files, MP4 files, Full Screen animated gifs (not recommended for Pi users)
+.jpg files, .png files, .gif files, Full Screen animated gifs (not recommended for Pi users)

+.mp4 and .mov files (others not tested)

-## Where your background picture files go
+## Where your background files go

 * Your background picture files go in the "images" folder inside the MMM-EasyBack module folder.

-* Background picture dimensions should match the resolution of your display for best results

-## Where your background video files go.
-(MP4 only at this time)

-* Your video files go in the "videos" folder inside the MMM-EasyBack module folder.
+* Your local video files go in the "videos" folder inside the MMM-EasyBack module folder.

-* Background video dimensions should match the resolution of your display for best results

 ## Installation